 Individual two semester hour courses will count as one-half course credit.
 Individual 3, 4, or 5 semester hour courses will count as one course credit.
-Academic departments will have the final decision on transfer credit for courses in their fields.
+Academic departments will have the final decision on transfer credit for courses in their fields and in determining if a transfer course can meet requirements for their major or minor.

 Transfer credit appears in the student's academic record as credit without letter grade and is not used in the determination of academic grade point average.
-Transfer credits to be counted toward the fulfillment of a department major or minor, the foreign language requirement, or in mathematics and science must be approved by the department concerned.
+Transfer credits to be counted toward the fulfillment of a department major or minor, the foreign language requirement, or in mathematics and science must be approved by the appropriate department or committee.
 All other transfer credits must be approved by the Registrar.
-Transfer credit request forms are available in the Registrar's Office or on the Registrar's webpage at http://www.wabash.edu/academics/registrar.cfm.